heritage-happenings/heritage-happenings.github.io/21-heritage-nice-things.md

 ### 1. Varying needs ~ flexible care model

 * Independent living, assisted living, dementia care and skilled nursing For many old people good health is a variable, They are fine some times and need a hip replaced other times.
 Therefore the level of assistance they may need is equally variable.
 Managing these needs becomes a complex issue in itself.
-Living at the Heritage means that there are staff competent in a wide variety of issues who can pitch in as and when needed.
+Life at the Heritage means that there are staff competent in a wide variety of issues who can pitch in as and when needed.

 ### 2. You are what you eat ~ Balance diet